NatLabRockies/windwatts/windwatts-ui/README.md

-# WindWatts Frontend App
+# WindWatts UI (Frontend)

-This project is a React application built with Vite, using Yarn as the package manager and Material-UI for the UI components.
+This directory contains the React frontend for WindWatts, built with Vite and Material UI.

+For development instructions, setup guides, and architecture details, please see the **[Frontend Documentation](../docs/04-frontend.md)**.

 ## Prerequisites